studentkittens/pandoc-revealjs-presentation/src/presentation.md

 # Introduction

+This presentation will give you a overview about the concepts and features provided by the file synchronisation tool git-annex.

+# Cloud storage services

 Cloud storage is a comfortable solution to share data across several systems and networks

-# Cloud storage services

 * Today data should be always accessible, on different system
 * Using a cloud service like